"Excellent Quality. Thought provoking and supportively challenging."

 Department of Health

-Career transition is an inevitable result of the dynamic nature of the modern business world.
-For some, change can be foreseen well in advance but for others, it can be unexpected and occur at very short notice.
+Career change is an inevitable result of the dynamic nature of modern work.
+For some, change can be foreseen well in advance, but for others, it can be unexpected.

 For organisations who wish to create the right environment of support for its employees, especially in difficult times where a high number of career transitions will be inevitable within a department, it is vital that ensure that staff are equipped with the necessary tools and skills needed to face a career transition or progression.
 This culture of support will help ensure that morale is kept up among team members and that the organisation will not suffer from a lack of employee motivation.

 This course is suitable for all aspects of career progression; from those facing imminent career changes to those for whom career change still seems some way.
-It sensibly and constructively prepares attendees for a successful future by equipping them with the necessary career transition skills, knowledge, networks and encouragement to allow attendees to take a proactive stance in their present and future career.
+It sensibly and constructively prepares participants for a successful future by equipping them with the necessary career transition skills, knowledge, networks and encouragement to allow participants to take a proactive stance in their present and future career.

-Public Sector or Civil Service employees who are not yet at a Director level facing a career crossroads, or who may wish to acquire career transition life skills to prepare for a transition or progression in the future.
+Anyone who is at a career crossroads, or who may wish to prepare for a career change in the future.

-Delegates will leave with increased confidence in their own ability to achieve successful career changes as well as having gained practical information on possible career avenues.
+Participants will leave with increased confidence in their own ability to achieve successful career changes through design and preparation.

 10:00 - 16:00